david-wallace-croft/commander/README.md

   - Show an error message for the unrecognized option
 - cargo run --example example-commander -- --unrecognized
   - Show an error message for the unrecognized option
+- cargo run --example example-commander -- --help=true
+  - Show an error message for an invalid option value

 ### clap Example